cnabio/cnab-spec/105-signing.md

 Objects MUST contain a `digest` field even if the digest is present in another field.
 This is done to provide _access uniformity_.

-> OCI images, for example, may embed a digest in the image's _version_ field.
+> OCI images, for example, MAY embed a digest in the image's _version_ field.
 According to this specification, while this is allowed, it does not remove the requirement that the `digest` field be present and filled.

 Different formats (viz.
 OCI) provide definitions for validating a digest.
 When possible, images should be validated using these definitions, according to their `imageType`.
 If a particular image type does not already define what it means to have a digest verified, the default method is to retrieve the object as-is, and checksum it in the format in which it was delivered when accessed.

-Drivers may choose to accept the digesting by another trusted agent in lieu of performing the digest algorithm themselves.
-For example, if a driver requests that a remote agent install an image on its behalf, it may trust that the image digest given by that remote agent is indeed the digest of the object in question.
-And it may then compare that digest to the `bundle.json`'s digest.
+Drivers MAY choose to accept the digesting by another trusted agent in lieu of performing the digest algorithm themselves.
+For example, if a driver requests that a remote agent install an image on its behalf, it MAY trust that the image digest given by that remote agent is indeed the digest of the object in question.
+And it MAY then compare that digest to the `bundle.json`'s digest.
 In such cases, a driver SHOULD ensure that the channel between the driver itself and the trusted remote agent is itself secured (for example, via TLS).
 Failure to do so will invalidate the integrity of the check.

 ## Signing the `bundle.json`